 Hope Arising is a non-profit dedicated to empowering families to gain self-reliance in Dera, Ethiopia and surrounding areas.
 Founded in 2007, our organization is founded on a simple premise: That each child will live healthy, gain education and achieve economic self-reliance for a future of hope.
 Specifically, we support infrastructure projects, educational support, micro-enterprise, health care and sanitation training, AIDS awareness and prevention.

-We take travel teams twice a year to provide free dental clinics to the people of Dera and the surrounding area.
+In the past we haven taken travel teams twice a year to provide free dental clinics to the people of Dera and the surrounding area.
 These clinics are crucial to providing dental services to people who would otherwise not be treated.
 People walk for days and stand in line for hours just for the privilege of seeing a dentist.
 In conjunction with this service, our native Ethiopian staff teach health and dental hygiene practices to over 75,000 students.
 This is currently funded by a Colgate grant.

 If you are interested in serving with Hope Arising, please contact: